- What is radiation therapy? When is it used?

-- For a severe upset stomach, try a clear liquid diet (broth and juices) or bland foods that are easy to digest, such as dry toast and gelatin.
+- For a severe upset stomach, try a clear liquid diet (broths and juices) or bland foods that are easy to digest, such as dry toast and gelatin.

 - Learn deep-breathing and relaxation techniques, and try them when you feel nauseated.

 Please call us or visit our website for more detailed information on how to manage nausea and vomiting.

 How to handle diarrhea

 Diarrhea most often begins a few weeks after starting radiation therapy.
-Your doctor may prescribe medicine or give you special instructions to help with the problem.
+Your cancer care team may prescribe medicines or give you special instructions to help with the problem.
 Diet changes may also be recommended, such as:

 - Try a clear liquid diet (water, weak tea, apple juice, peach nectar, clear broth, popsicles, and plain gelatin) as soon as diarrhea starts or when you feel like it’s going to start.

 - Don’t eat foods that are high in fiber or can cause gas or cramps, such as raw fruits and vegetables, beans, cabbage, whole-grain breads and cereals, sweets, and spicy foods.